pabloasenjo3/Montecarlo/README.md

 # Montecarlo (beta)
-A program that finds aproximations of pi following a method that used random numbers.
+A program that finds aproximations of π following a method that used random numbers.
 The method used is called Montecarlo and it's very known for its simplicity.

 **It all starts with this dartboard:**